vpenso/scripts/docs/mon/influxdb.md

 - Used to record operations and application performance metrics
 - Implementation in Go, without external dependencies
 - SQL like language to querying a data structure composed of measurements, series, and points (indexed by their time)
-- Clears historical data following retention policies
+- Down-samples data following retention policies
+- Line protocol to store data through HTTP, TCP or UDP

 InfluxDB is a **schemaless database**.
 You can add new measurements, tags, and fields at any time.